harry-shotter/jekyll-blog/_posts/2020-02-16-css-grid-template-area.md

 {% endhighlight %}

 ## Go and play!
-While I haven't gone into great detail regarding CSS Grid and all of its possibilities, I hope this has been helpful in showing you just how easy it is to use and how much it can help you when designing a web page and motivated you to start using CSS grid.
-I personally will be using this primarily moving forwards, though I will have to get to grips with the polyfills to support IE 11 🙄.
+While I haven't gone into great detail regarding CSS Grid and all of its possibilities, I hope this has been helpful in showing you just how much it can help you when designing a web page and motivated you to start using CSS grid.
+Once I've got to grips with the polfills to support IE 11 🙄, I will be using this a lot more.

 If you want to learn more about CSS Grid, and what it can do for you, I'd recommened looking [here](https://css-tricks.com/snippets/css/complete-guide-grid/).